Health care and front-line workers could be key to hotly contested Ottawa West-Nepean | CBC News

 With an aging population and a large portion of the riding employed in the health-care sector, Ottawa West-Nepean voters could cast their ballots with health — and especially elder care — at the top of their minds.

-Suzanne Barnett, a retired nurse who was visiting Britannia Beach with her former colleagues, says four of five there that day had recently lost their family doctors and had struggled to get a new one.
+Suzanne Barnett, a retired nurse who was visiting Britannia Beach with her former colleagues, said four of the five of them had recently lost their family doctors and had struggled to get a new one.

-"That is the most important thing for me right now, health care, not highways," said Barnett, who used to work at the Royal Ottawa Mental Health Centre.
+"That is the most important thing for me right now: health care, not highways," said Barnett, who used to work at The Royal, Ottawa's mental health centre.

-The five friends also spoke of, among other things, Bill 124, the Progressive Conservative bill that capped public sector wages — which includes nurses.
+The five friends also spoke of, among other things, the Progressive Conservative's Bill 124 that capped public sector wages, including for nurses.

-She said she also wants to see improvement to the long-term care sector, which she says was ill-prepared for the pandemic.
+She said she also wants to see improvement to the long-term care sector, which she said was ill-prepared for the pandemic.

 - 1% public-sector wage cap a 'slap in the face,' nurses' union says